 To apply for the card you must be at least 18 years old, have no open bankruptcies and be a resident of the US.
 You cannot apply if you live in Wisconsin, Indiana or Vermont.

 When you apply, you’ll be asked several times to get a promotion for another card or a product.
 You can skip these without affecting your application.

 - Confirm that you consent to texts and calls from Next Millennium Card‘s marketing partners.

 - Skip the offer for other products if it appears.

 - Enter your debit or credit card information.
 Click Submit.

+There are better alternatives to pay for your shopping.
 If you’re looking to build your credit with a low annual fee or no annual fee at all, check out a secured card.
-If you’re looking for a card to use at a specific department store, a store card could what you need.
+If you’re looking for a card with perks at stores you love, check out a store card.